 Sodium polysulfides (Na2Sn) are sulfane sulfur donors which have simple structures, and exist as hydrogen polysulfides in an aqueous solution depending on pH.
+These reagents are necessary to for research and analysis of sulfane sulfurs in vivo.

 1) Y. Kimura, Y. Mikami, K. Osumi, M. Tsugane, J. Oka, and H. Kimura, "Polysulfides are possible H2S-derived signaling molecules in rat brain", FASEB J., 2013, 27, 2451.